This is my hands-on review of the Newpowa 100 Watt Monocrystalline Solar Panel.

 - You want the most power output.
 The WindyNation Poly placed first in my power output test with a max output of 72.7 watts.

 - Renogy 100W 12V Monocrystalline Solar Panel.
 This is my favorite 100 watt solar panel.
 Out of the box I liked its build quality and ease of mounting.
 It was the most compact panel I tested, and the second lightest.
 It also placed second in my power output test.
 The only downside is it’s a bit pricier than the other options.
-Read my full Renogy 100 Watt Solar Panel Review.
+Check out my side-by-side comparison of the Newpowa and Renogy solar panels.

 - Rich Solar 100W 12V Polycrystalline Solar Panel.
 The best 100 watt solar panel for those on a budget.
 According to a price tracker, of the five panels I tested, the Rich Solar panel is on average the cheapest 100W panel on Amazon.
 It also placed third in my power output test.
 Read my full Rich Solar 100 Watt Solar Panel Review.